The Lion, the Trickster, and the Awakening Earth

 Just as tensions reached a boiling point, the Earth itself began to tremble.
 From the depths of the ground rose Uranis, the ancient, unpredictable Titan of Disruption.
 His body was forged from stone and lightning, his eyes glowing with the wild energy of change.
 Uranis had been silent for centuries, but now, drawn by the celestial chaos, he emerged to break what had become stagnant.

 With a mighty crack of his stone fists, Uranis struck the land, sending shockwaves through both Solara and Aetheris.
-The T-square of energies was complete—the Moon’s emotional fire, the Sun and Mercury’s mental detachment, and Uranis’ chaotic force all clashed in a cosmic storm.
+The T-square of energies was complete—the Moon’s emotional fire, the Sun and Mercury’s mental detachment, and Uranus’ chaotic force all clashed in a cosmic storm.

 The Moral Revelation: